J-Wengler/winter-internship-2017/README.md

   <br>[see more...](https://github.com/hariesramdhani/winter-internship-2017/blob/master/dailyLogs.md)</br>

 ### Data Sources
+These are the collections of data that are used for the project/analyses, majority of these datas are gathered from all over the internet, mostly fom big databases.
 - [Integrative analyses of proteomics and RNA transcriptomics implicate mitochondrial processes, protein folding pathways and GWAS loci in Parkinson disease.
 BMC Med Genomics 2016 Jan 21;9:5.
 PMID: 26793951](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE68719)
 - TBW
 - TBW